MJoergen/x16-assembly-tutorial/Episode_7/README.md

 i.e.  which sound channels should play which notes, and when.

 In this project we'll be using four sound channels: One for the melody and three for the accompanying chords.
-The musical score will consist of a single table containing:
+The musical score will be arranged in lines, where each line corresponds to one eighth of a bar.
+Each line will consist of four bytes, one for each channel.
+A channel may either:
+* Play a new note
+* Keep the same note as before (i.e. do nothing).
+* Go silent

+This gets translated into commands to the YM2151 chip:
+* Send Key Off => channel goes silent.
-* The note to be played.
+* Set Key Code => change the note to play.
-* The duration of the note.
-* The accompanying chord.
+* Send Key On  => channel starts playing new note.

 ## music\_init
 The initialization code must initialize the four sound channels on the YM2151 chip,